A very common subtrope of Foreboding Architecture

 , in which a Boss Room

 or other especially challenging room is preceded by a perfectly straight empty corridor.
 This dead space serves as a pacing device to build anticipation for the upcoming challenge, and to physically separate it from the stage proper.
-It may also double as a checkpoint, Save Point
+It may also double as a Check Point

 or provide free Healing Potions

 open/close all folders

 - Used throughout all of the No More Heroes games.
 The hallways usually have a full battery and health container (and a wrestling mask in the original game) as well as a convenient save point to help prepare for the upcoming battle.
 Played more straight in the first game, as there are long corridors that lead up to the fight, as opposed to the shorter boss corridors in Desperate Struggle.